Te Kete Ipurangi Navigation:

 1. New Approaches to Renaissance Studies A collection of images related to the renaissance.
 This will help to develop understanding of the context of the play.
 There are images of Whitehall, where the play was first staged on December 26th 1604.
 (Under the Court and Culture section).

-2. Summarise this definition of the Great Chain of Being in exactly 20 words, then identify which parts of the play, characters or decisions alter or work to corrupt it.
+2. Summarise the Great Chain of Being in exactly 20 words, then identify which parts of the play, characters or decisions alter or work to corrupt it.

 3. Take a tour of the original Globe Theatre.
 Look at how rudimentary sets and theatres were and the fact that no complex effects were possible, meaning that Shakespeare could only rely on his language and stage action to keep people interested in the play.